-Resort offers high quality skiing opportunities and is certainly one of the best places for extreme sport lovers.
+The resort offers high-quality skiing opportunities and is certainly one of the best places for extreme sports lovers.
 Gudauri has seven lifts to reach its different slopes, this year two new lifts have been constructed which raised the slopes and makes skiing much more interesting.
 Most of the ski lifts levels feature enclosed cable cars while the lifts that go higher peaks are chair lifts.
 The lifts are a mix of new and old.
 It can feel particularly cold while just sitting there during the ascent while the wind is whipping around you, so be sure to be well prepared for it.

 The hills in Gudauri offers different types of opportunities to every kind of skier, beginners or professional ones.
-If you are looking for a freeride run, you are able to hire a helicopter for an affordable price (50 EUR) and enjoy the mountains only by yourself.
+If you are looking for a freeride run, you are able to hire a helicopter for an affordable price (650 EUR p.p. for 3 rides per day; minimum group size: 4 people) and enjoy the mountains only by yourself.
 With helicopters granted almost unrestricted access to local mountains, skiers can experience some of the most sublime runs in Europe, at altitudes between 1,500 and 4,200 meters above sea level.
 The helicopters drop clients off on mountain tops, glaciers, fabulous ridges, and in the hands of highly experienced guides.

 If you are just starting to learn skiing or snowboarding, experienced and qualified instructors can be found nearby ski lifts giving hourly lessons (20 EUR) and ski trips for individuals or groups.
 It is the only ski resort with an English speaking school catered to Western travelers and with discounts for hitchhikers.